Last updated on 26 March 2021

 If only the band would not dream the dream of the underground too much.
 So much so that they are barely visible to the mean crowd on the surface, very much like Allone that the RMR deck crew took a liking to.

 So, here we saddled ourselves with Zeit again, with yet another of them pitch-black albums with limited social interactions.
-But their latest record left us wanting more, kind of against our instincts.
+But their latest record left us wanting much moar, kind of against our instincts.

 Which made the RMR deck crew listen to their newest concoction Drangsal (tribulation, suffering, hardship in good ‘ol English).
 And they waste no time to hit us with their best as of the first second.
 No atmospheric gloominess, just wang – and off they go.

 Schweigen (silence) with its blackened Death Metal flavor made me pause.
 More electronics than should be allowed on Extreme Metal, like a mad disc jockey on drugs.
 And a mightily heavy beat smothered in all those accouterments their trade is made of.
 That’s a new one, and a welcome change to boot.
 Thormesis could not have done better.

 Not that they cannot get back to their old Black Metal rasps.
 There are some attempts in Stirn for example that kinda hold their water with a strong scent of late Geisterfels.